Zayne-sprague/MuSR/README.md

 zayne@utexas.edu {xi, kaj, swarat, gdurrett}@cs.utexas.edu

-<image src="./imgs/system_diagram.png"></image>
+<image src="./imgs/logo.png"></image>

 An overview of our dataset creation algorithm.

-## Overview

-This repository holds the code for the paper _MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning_

-All MuSR datsets can be found in `{project_root}/output_datasets`.
-Follow the installation guide to get the datasets mentioned from the paper downloaded.

-Major components for making the MuSR dataset can be found in `{project_root}/src`.
-Everything should be commented.
-Important classes and structures will have some example uses in their files (Madlib and LogicTree for example)

-The scripts used to create a dataset can be found in `{project_root}/musr_dataset_scripts`

-Evaluation scripts are in `{project_root}/evaluations`

-## Installation
+## MuSR Eval

-### Pre-requisite: Install Redis to enable caching!

-There are tons of API calls to OpenAI and LLM calls that can be cached to make repeat runs faster.
-To do this, we used [Redis](https://redis.io/docs/clients/python/)

-Easiest way to install it is (for linux)
-1. `apt-get install redis`
-2. `redis-server`

-Then you are ready to go!
-Alternatively you can run our code without redis or disable the cache entirely by commenting out the lines `cache.enable()`.

-### Python intsall
+### Install the dependencies and download the data

 1. `virtualenv venv` we have tested with python 3.8
 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`
 4. `python ./install.py` (expect this to take a long time based on your internet speed)

 Step 4 will download all the datasets we used in the paper.

+You can see all the datasets that can be downloaded via `python ./install.py -s`

+And you can install them individually via
+`python ./install.py -a musr_muder_mysteries ...etc`

 Step 4 also assumes you can use CuRL in the terminal, if not you can manually download the files here.

 [MuSR Murder Mystery](https://utexas.box.com/s/qfmhyuzyzayfr7vszfz6oue8smpi30np)